andresebr/kumodd/README.md

 # kumodd

 Kumodd downloads selected files and/or meta-data from a specified Google Drive account.
-Default meta-data include the File ID, path.
+Default meta-data include the File ID, path and number of revisions.
 The MD5 digest is included for certain types that are not native to google docs, such as MS Office, as shown below.

 ``` shell
 ./kumodd.py -l doc